 - Quarter Horse

-You may take riding lessons for at least six months prior to homing one.
-The whole period will give you an idea on proper handling of horses including its basic care and grooming as well as improving your riding skills.
+You may take riding lessons for at least six months before homing one.
+The whole period will give you an idea on how to properly handle a horse, including its basic care and grooming, as well as improving your riding skills.

 - Feeding